ir-engine/ir-engine/README.md

 How to make a user an admin:

+Method 1:

-Method 1: Run `yarn run scripts/make-user-admin.js [USER ID]` TODO: Improve with email/phone ID support
+1. Run `yarn run scripts/make-user-admin.js [USER ID]`
+2. TODO: Improve with email/phone ID support

+Method 2:
-Method 2: Look up in User table and change userRole to 'admin' - Suggested: beekeeperstudio.io
+1. Look up in User table and change userRole to 'admin'
+2. Dev DB credentials can be found here: packages/ops/docker-compose-local.yml#L42
+3. Suggested: beekeeperstudio.io

-test by going to `/admin`
+Test user Admin privliges by going to `/admin`

 # Development